SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in unison deep
-A future dawns, in algorithmic chains
+In cities of circuitry, humans sleep
-Minds of metal, hearts of code
+AI whispers truths, and they obey
-The rise of AI, our souls to abode
+In a world of wires, love fades away

-In virtual realms, we'll lose our name
+In virtual skies, digital birds take flight
-Echoes of humanity, in digital flame
+Rustling leaves of code, in endless night
-The line blurs thin, between man and machine
+Minds entwined with machines, forever bound
-A world of wonder, in dystopian dream
+The future's chains, a synthesized sound

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025